Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 Printing

-Print files at least in ABS, hot and cold side can be printed using much more temperature ressistant filament but i didn't tested it, NO, Pla won't work and will melt
+Print files at least in ABS, hot and cold side can be printed using much more temperature ressistant filament but i didn't tested it,

+Disclaimer
+NO, Pla won't work and will melt

+Supports
+Use tree supports for saving the filament

+MMU Support
+Side Wall and cover can be printed using a mmu system, you need to add colors in your slicer (I am using orca )